christophfranke/signal-chain/README.md

       $.select(comments => comments.length)
    )

-   // here we fetch some private data only for loggedIn users const privateData = $.primitive.connect(
+   // or we could fetch some private data only for loggedIn users type PrivateData = { ... }
+   const privateData = $.primitive.connect(
       $.emit(user), // emit the user object
       $.listen.key('meta'), // listen to changes in the meta object